How to Write Irresistable Meta Descriptions for SEO

 If you want people to click on your link or perform any action, it’s important that you include a call-to-action (CTA) in your meta descriptions.

-You can add CTAs like “check it out” to get people to visit your website.
-And if you want to get users to complete a goal, then CTAs such as create an account, sign up, or buy now work really well.
+Try adding CTAs like “check it out” to get people to visit your website.
+If you want to get users to complete a goal, CTAs such as “create an account”, “sign up”, or “buy now” work really well.

 Meta description length is around 155 to 160 characters, so you should try to keep within these limits when drafting a description.